michaelway/KASParClean/README.md

 To easily install the KASParClean package, install and run the devtools package and run the below in an R window:
 ```
 install.packages("devtools")

+# Update devtools to the latest version, on Linux and Mac
+# On Windows, this won't work - see ?build_github_devtools
+install_github("hadley/devtools")

 library(devtools)
 install_github("michaelway/KASParClean")
 library(KASParClean)